 But of course, it’s not the only way to share your story.
-Take a look at simple yet original brand story by makeup and skincare brand 100% Pure.
+Take a look at the simple yet original brand story by makeup and skincare brand 100% Pure.

 As you can see, brand storytelling lets you connect with your audience through shared values.
-It’s also one the most powerful ways to breathe life into your brand.
-So be honest and real about your brand and ideas behind it.
+It’s also one of the most powerful ways to breathe life into your brand.
+So be honest and real about your brand and the ideas behind it.